Monitoring Query Performance

 Queries with Large Result Sets

-When queries have large result sets, you may see a node called DeferredGather.
-This gathering occurs when the result set is assembled, in preparation for sending it to the client.
+When queries produce large result sets, you may encounter a node called DeferredGather.
+This node is responsible for assembling the result set in preparation for sending it to the client.

 Identifying the Offending Nodes